axic/ethglobal-ba/README.md

-# ethglobal-ba — LLM MUD Initial Skeleton
+# ethglobal-ba -- Caverna

-This is a starter monorepo for an LLM-powered text MUD / MMORPG.
+This is a simple for an LLM-powered text MUD / MMORPG.

 ## Structure

+- `apps/game-client` — Simple text client.
 - `apps/game-server` — Node WebSocket server with dynamic, LLM-generated rooms (in-memory for now).
 - `packages/shared` — Shared TypeScript types and protocol.
 - `packages/llm` — LLM wrapper for the world-builder.